 Why Robot Vision Enables Self-Programming Breakthroughs

 Combining robot vision with effective and process-specialized AI is the last step to giving factories and facilities real autonomy in the workplace.

 This technology takes a variety of process limitations into account.
-For instance, with a spray process, do you need a certain tool type?
-Is there standoff distance needed between the tool and the part?
+For instance, with a spray process, do you need a certain tool-type?
+Is there a standoff distance needed between the tool and the part?
 Are there only faces of parts that need painting?

 So, what’s the difference between a robot that does one job compared to a robot that can process nearly any part you throw at it?

 Well, basically, robot vision is a good start, but being able to think for itself about how to execute an operation is essential.